The facets of the matroid polytope and the independent set polytope of a positroid: Abstract

 \section{Abstract}

-A positroid is a special case of a realizable matroid, that arose from the study of totally nonnegative part of the Grassmannian by Postnikov \cite{Postnikov}.
-Postnikov demonstrated that positroids are in bijection with certain interesting classes of combinatorial objects, such as Grassmann necklaces and decorated permutations.
-Oh showed that the bases of a positroid can be described nicely in terms of the Grassmann necklace and decorated permutations \cite{Oh}.
-In this paper, we show how do describe the flats of a positroid.
-In particular, we show how to describe the inseparable flats and their rank using the associated decorated permutation.
+A positroid is a special case of a realizable matroid that arose from the study of the totally nonnegative part of the Grassmannian by Postnikov \cite{Postnikov}.
+In this paper, we study the facets of its matroid polytope and the independent set polytope.
+This allows one to describe the bases and independent sets directly from the decorated permutation, bypassing the use of the Grassmann necklace.
+We also describe a criterion for determining whether a given cyclic interval is a flat or not using the decorated permutation, then show how it applies to checking the concordancy of positroids.